 START YOUR OWN ADOPT A TREE PROGRAM

 And if you're not in our neighborhood, why not start a program where you are?
-We're thrilled to hear that over the past couple of years this good idea is growing and Friends of McCormick Park, Friends of Withrow Park , Friends of Alexandra Park, Woodbine Park and Friends of Roxton Road Parks have all started Adopt A Tree Programs.
+We're thrilled to hear that over the past couple of years this good idea is growing and Friends of McCormick Park, Friends of Withrow Park , Friends of Alexandra Park, Woodbine Park, Friends of Dieppe Park, and Friends of Roxton Road Parks have all started Adopt A Tree Programs.
 Either just start watering those trees or get together with some of your neighbors, contact your local Councillor and Parks Supervisor and you're on your way.
-If you'd like more pointers or encouragement don't hesitate to contact Michaelle -- use the FoTBP contact form.
+If you'd like more pointers or encouragement don't hesitate to contact Laura -- use the FoTBP contact form.
+Or have a read of a "how to" that previous AAT Coordinator, Michaelle, wrote:

 1. On the east side of the park there is an open tap on the ice house just south of the ice-rink.